shelleywong/CSCI567-Course-Materials/Assignments/Assignment5.md

 * **Have a simple UI**
   * Your UI should be user-friendly.
 Every feature should have a purpose, and it should be clear to users how they can interact with each feature.
 * **Retrieve data from a REST API**
-  * You must successfully make at least one HTTP GET request using the [Dart http package](https://pub.dev/packages/http) to fetch data.
+  * You must successfully make at least one HTTP GET request using the [Dart http package](https://pub.dev/packages/http) to fetch data from an external API (a third-party service that you do not have direct control over).
     * The data returned by your chosen REST API should contain at least one object that is composed of at least three fields that can be effectively displayed or used.
   * To receive full credit for this assignment, use a different REST API from the one demonstrated in class.
     * Feel free to use a free and public API.
 Some free/public APIs require an API key, but you do not need to use an API Key for this assignment.